audreyt/pad2an/README.md

 ------

 Transcript format:
-> Speaker’s name on its own line ended with a colon.
+> Speaker’s name on its own line, ending with a colon.
+>
-> Speech content follows the speaker’s name as indented text, or bullet items.
+> Speech content follows the speaker’s name as indented text and/or bullet items.

 (Parenthesised non-indented lines are nonverbal actions.)